 • More government support for ordinary car users and small businesses to replace their vehicles as diesel and petrol engines are phased out.

-🏁 Third Place: Labour
+🏁 Labour

 The manifesto does include commitments for electric vehicles, and unlike the other manifestos, proposes standardising the information around batteries for secondhand electric cars.